 Potent next generation core inhibitors

-We have two potent, next generation CI product candidates, ABI-H3733 (3733) and ABI-4334 (4334), both optimized for significantly increased potency against cccDNA formation and new virus production versus first-generation core inhibitors.
+We have two potent, next generation CI product candidates, ABI-4334 (4334) and ABI-H3733 (3733), both optimized for significantly increased potency against cccDNA formation and new virus production versus first-generation core inhibitors.
 3733 has completed dosing in a Phase 1b clinical study, and 4334 has completed dosing in a Phase 1a clinical study.
 We are evaluating partnering options for our core inhibitor portfolio for further clinical development.

 More information about our clinical trials can be found at www.clinicaltrials.gov.